 Also - whatever your office hours say, people can slack off at work just as well as at home.

 Sadly, whether you can set up your work following results or attendance is up to a given manager.
 But if you do work at a more flexible workplace (or simply need a few good arguments to sway your boss), let's look at the tips above in more detail below.

 If you want to make your workday shorter, start acting the night before.

 Planning makes all the difference as far as efficiency is concerned.
-At Toggl Track, we use Kanban inspired Trello boards to organize our workload into manageable weekly chunks.
+At Toggl, we use Kanban inspired Trello boards to organize our workload into manageable weekly chunks.